 To submit an RTI application, the applicant needs to provide some important information such as – his name, address, mobile number, etc. Also, he has to deposit a fee of 10 rupees in various forms like – Through Challan, Postal order, Rs.
 10 stamp etc.

-How to file RTI application online
+How to file an RTI application online

-The central government has launched a portal named RTI online.
+The central government has launched a portal named RTI Online.
 This portal is very useful for those willing to seek information related to any department of the central government.

 One can simply file an RTI application sitting at home just by visiting the online portal of RTI here – RTI Online.

-It is pertinent to mention that, after successful implementation of the Central Government’s Online RTI Portal, various States have adopted this method to facilitate the access of information to their citizens.
+It is pertinent to mention that, after the successful implementation of the Central Government’s Online RTI Portal, various States have adopted this method to facilitate the access of information to their citizens.

 However, many states have not yet implemented an online RTI portal and in these states, citizens should have to visit the office and submit their application manually to the concerned PIO.